Custom databases:)

 --input-target sequence will be slower to build and will use more disk space, since files have be re-written separately for each sequence.
 More information about building by file or sequence can be found here.

-• --level leaves or species,genus,... -> group input by taxonomy, use tax. nodes at the rank chosen as classification target
+--level fileorsequence-> default behavior (depending on--input-target), use file/sequence as classification target--level assembly-> will retrieve assembly related to the file/sequence, use assembly as classification target--level leavesorspecies,genus,... -> group input by taxonomy, use tax. nodes at the rank chosen as classification target

 More infos about other parameters here.